rappoccio/fastjet-tutorial/README.md

 ## Fastjet Tutorial

+You will probably want the command line version above (unless you want to use a python jupyter notebook).
 You have access to all of the fastjet and fastjet-contrib tutorials in your docker image.
 For instance:

 ```